robomarvin1501/DISLoggerAndSQLExporter/README.md

         - ExerciseID
         - PlayStop
         - ExporterMarkingText
-4. You may now run logger.exe or the DataExporter
+4. You may now run logger.exe or the DataPlayer

 ----------------------------